-Calculations: The number caught is the sum of the total number of BMUS individuals found in the raw data including bycatch.
-The number kept is the total number of BMUS individuals in the raw data that are not marked as bycatch.
-The number released is number caught minus the number kept.
+Calculations: The number caught is the sum of the total number of individuals found in the raw data including bycatch.
+The number discarded or released is number of individuals marked as bycatch.
 Percent bycatch is the sum of all released divided by the number caught.